Craft Your Progress.

 Resilient Focus

 The ability to maintain creative work as a priority determines if progress holds over time.
-The leader asks:
+People who craft progress ask:

 How can I hold my creative work as a priority even in the face of competing life priorities?